Answers to all your questions about Ogi as a company.

-If the fault is just affecting you, it might be to do with the fibre to your home, or your Customer Premise Equipment or kit.
+If the fault is just affecting you, it might be to do with the fibre to your home, or your premise equipment, or kit.

 We may need to send an Ogi Engineer to your home to investigate – and if so, we’ll schedule that in for you.
-If we turn up and the fault isn’t down to us, we may need to charge for the visit.
+If we turn up and you’re not at home or the fault isn’t down to us, we may need to charge for the visit.

 Paying for your service

 How to pay, and what to do if there’s a problem.